Revelation 2 – 3

 2. “He that has the key of David”.
 He gave them to see that the government of the world will be given to Christ in the Millennium (see Eph.
 1:10)

 ¶ 8 I know thy works: behold, I have set before thee an opened door, which no one can shut, because thou hast a little power, and hast kept my word, and hast not denied my name. v.8 Commendation.
-God’s sovereignty set before them an open door for worship in service; an open door to practice the recovered truth.
+God’s sovereignty set before them an open door for worship and service; an open door to practice the recovered truth.
 But they were (and we are) responsible to use that door.
 Several important commendations are given to the Philadelphians:

-There is a path without evil (Job 28:7)… and the Philadelphians had found it.
+There is a path without evil (Job 28:7), and the Philadelphians had found it.

-¶ 12a He that overcomes, him will I make a pillar in the temple of my God, and he shall go no more at all out; and I will write upon him (1) the name of my God, and (2) the name of the city of my God, the new Jerusalem, which comes down out of heaven, from my God, and (3) my new name. ¶ 13 He that has an ear, let him hear what the Spirit says to the assemblies. vv.12-13 Message to the Overcomer.
+¶ 12 He that overcomes, him will I make a pillar in the temple of my God, and he shall go no more at all out; and I will write upon him (1) the name of my God, and (2) the name of the city of my God, the new Jerusalem, which comes down out of heaven, from my God, and (3) my new name. ¶ 13 He that has an ear, let him hear what the Spirit says to the assemblies. vv.12-13 Message to the Overcomer.
 Of all the rewards for overcomers, this is the highest!
 The first reward is to be made a “pillar”.
-A pillar is a symbol of great strength in a future day, in contrast with “a little power” now (see 1 Kings 7:21, “Jachin and Boaz”).
+A pillar is a symbol of great strength in a future day, in contrast with “a little power” at the present time (see 1 Kings 7:21, “Jachin and Boaz”).
 Also, a pillar is the thought of testimony (1 Tim.
 3:15).
-The pillar is in the table of God.
+The pillar is in the temple of God.
 A “temple” is a place for the worship of God, perhaps in contrast with a synagogue of Satan.
 The second reward is that the overcomer will “go no more out”.
 It represents a fixed state of blessedness, of uninterrupted communion.
-It is perhaps in contrast with the “going out” required when we separate from evil.
+Perhaps it is in contrast with the “going out” required when we separate from evil.
 The third part of the reward is described by three inscriptions on the pillar:

 1. “The name of my God”.
 A special enjoyment of fellowship with God.